 The U.S. administration has warned African leaders to be very careful when taking debt from the Chinese.
 Then-U.S. Secretary of State Rex Tillerson accused China of using predatory loan practices, opaque contracts, and corrupt deals to undermine the sovereignty of African nations and block them from a path of sustainable, long-term growth.
-America’s concerns about Chinese investments in Africa also arises due to the security threats they come with.
+America’s concerns about Chinese investments in Africa also arise due to the security threats they come with.

 In March 2018, the Center for Global Development published a research report entitled Examining the Debt Implications of the Belt and Road Initiative from a Policy Perspective that looked at how Chinese loans were affecting the nations that received such investments.